2021 Vegetable & Herb Variety list

 Here’s how we start them:

 We grow your veggie starter plants from seed in individual bio-degradable peat pots.
-This year we are combining organic potting soil from Vermont Compost with Premier Pro-mix BX containing mycorrhizae, a biological fungus that colonizes plant roots to reduce susceptibility to stress and root rots.
-We continue to fertilize with the organic fertilizers Sustane and Nature’s Source.
+This year we are combining organic potting soil from Premier Pro-mix BX containing mycorrhizae, a biological fungus that colonizes plant roots to reduce susceptibility to stress and root rots.
+We continue to fertilize with the organic fertilizers Sustane, Nature’s Source and/or Neptune’s Harvest Fish Emulsion (smells like the oceanside docks but vegetable plants love it.)
 We use living biological organisms to prevent disease and combat pests like aphids.
 You do not need to disturb the roots or remove the peat pot when you plant—when the pots are damp, the roots will go right through it into the ground.
 Your veggie starts take off and grow very quickly when planted this way.

 Here’s what we charge:

 You can buy exactly the amount you need for your garden.
-Vegetable prices: Veggie starter pots are $2.00 each, 2/$3.00.
-For vegetable starts we now offer a 10% discount for seniors and veterans.
+Vegetable prices: Veggie starter pots are $2.00 each, 3/$5.00.

 Some longer-growing herbs are in plastic perennial or annual pots, and these are priced by pot color.
 4-1/2″ green pots are $5.50, black pots are $6.50, and some very special plants in terra-cotta pots are $7.50.
 Signs are also posted at the farm.